jponge/servicemosaic-protocols/README.txt

    3. Licenses

-The WS-Protocol library is covered by a MIT-style license (see LICENSE.txt).
+The WS-Protocol library is covered by the CDDL license (see LICENSE.txt).

 The libraries developped by the Apache Software Foundation are covered by the Apache Software License (see LICENSE.apache-libraries.txt).